MicrosoftDocs/memdocs/windows-365/enterprise/create-filter.md

 3. On the **Rules** page, enter the following:
     1. **Property** = "model (Model)"
     2. **Operator** = "Contains"
     3. **Value** = "Cloud PC".
 To create a filter for all GPU Cloud PCs, choose "GPU" here instead.
+To create a filter for Frontline Cloud PCs, choose "Cloud PC Frontline" here instead.
 4. To validate that it works, select **Preview**.
 5. On the **Scope tags** page, select any desired scope tags to apply, then select **Next**.
 6. On the **Review + create** page, select **Create**.